 The shores along the Great Lakes states are a majestic sign of creation.
 Many who see it for the first time say it looks like an ocean.
 But, unfortunately, they are too large across the horizon.
 Nearly 51,000 square miles of the world’s surface area is covered by Lake Superior, among the largest lakes in North America.
-The Great Lake basin is a place of one-tenth of the population of the United States and one-quarter of the people in Canada.
+The Great Lake basin is home to one-tenth of the population of the United States and one-quarter of the people in Canada.

-The Great Lake notably contributes to natural resources, political economy, technology, and culture for the millions living in Canada and the United States.
-For example, the region has many iron ore deposits in Minnesota and Michigan and coal deposits in Pennsylvania through Illinois, whereas western Pennsylvania hosted the first significant oil.
-In addition, its soil is enriched in minerals which produce a vast amount of cereals, corn, and rice and yield several natural foods.
+The Great Lakes notably contribute to natural resources, political economy, technology, and culture for the millions living in Canada and the United States.
+For example, the region has many iron ore deposits in Minnesota and Michigan, coal deposits in Pennsylvania through Illinois, and western Pennsylvania hosted the first significant oil.
+In addition, its soil is enriched in minerals, which produce a vast amount of cereals, corn, and rice and yield several natural foods.

 Today, the Great Lakes states have large recreation spots for fishing, boating, and other activities, and they are also considered an essential mode of transportation for goods.
 In addition, it has a different international trade route, which helps bring prosperity to more significant North American cities, so the region has the second-largest economy.

 The evolution of the Great Lake is a direct result of Geology and ancient glaciation.
 But the actual age of the lake is unknown.
 However, most scientists suggest that it is 7000 to 32000 years old.
-The beginning of the Paleozoic marked a division of large inland seas into Northern and Southern America, as the sea withdrew and the forces there continued to shift the continent and alter the landform.
-During the Pleistocene age, 30 percent of the earth was beneath the ice.
+The beginning of the Paleozoic marked a division of large inland seas into Northern and Southern America as the sea withdrew, and the forces there continued to shift the continent and alter the landform.
+During the Pleistocene, 30 percent of the earth was beneath the ice.

 The repeated glacier resulted in a massive depression in the bedrock, where a large amount of melted ice formed huge lakes.
 As Glaciers continued to withdraw, many soil deposits and drainage continued to the East.
 This ultimately reached the Atlantic Ocean and established the shape of the lake.